 There is also the speech of affluence.
 This refers to the wealthy, who are close to malkhut (the government).
-They correspond to "the three SaRIGIM (tendrils)" (Genesis 40:10), which our Sages, of blessed memory, expounded as "three SaReI GeiIM (prominent officials)" (Chullin 92a)-i.e., the wealthy, who are close to the government (as Rashi explains there).
-They possess the faculty of speech, as in "his speech is gracious, he has the Melekh (King) for his companion" (Proverbs 22:11)-i.e., the speech of those who are close to malkhut.
-This is the significance of "also not since the day before yesterday," which refers to the three sarigim-i.e., the speech of the wealthy who are close to malkhut.
-The speech of the wealthy who are close to malkhut.
+They correspond to "the three SaRIGIM (tendrils)" (Genesis 40:10), which our Sages, of blessed memory, expounded as "three SaReI GeiIM (prominent officials)" (Chullin 92a) i.e., the wealthy, who are close to the government (as Rashi explains there).64 They possess the faculty of speech, as in "his speech is gracious, he has the Melekh (King) for his companion" (Proverbs 22:11)-i.e., the speech of those who are close to malkhut.65 This is the significance of "also not since the day before yesterday," which refers to the three sarigim-i.e., the speech of the wealthy who are close to malkhut.66 of confession (Metzudat David).
+Thus, the second of the four categories of speech is penitential speech.

-And there is the speech of Malkhut, as in "Malkhut is the mouth" (Tikkuney Zohar, Introduction, p.17a).
-67 This is the significance of "also not since
+And there is the speech of Malkhut, as in "Malkhut is the mouth" (Tikkuney Zohar, Introduction, p.17a).67 This is the significance of "also not since You first spoke," as in "Your throne stands firm from the first" (Psalms 93:2).68

-- 62. words with you and return...
-The words through which we return to God are the words of confession (Metzudat David).
-Thus, the second of the four categories of speech is penitential speech. - 63. not since yesterday...Repent...are like yesterday.
+63. not since yesterday...Repent...are like yesterday.
 The Metzudat David explains that the psalmist, speaking in God's name, addresses those who suffer on account of their sins: "Even if you were to live a thousand years, what difference does it make?
 Once they are gone, even the thousand years will seem like yesterday."
 Rebbe Nachman connects this "yesterday" relating to repentance with that of Moshe's refusal-"also not since yesterday"-indicating that penitential speech, too, was unrectified in exile.